nicolvisser/react-audio-spectrogram-player/README.md

 ### Customization

-To override the spectrogram values, (supoose you precomputed the spectrogram values), you can use the `sxx` prop.
+To override the spectrogram values (suppose you precomputed the spectrogram values), you can use the `sxx` prop.

 ```jsx
 return (